- Grew this extra-large tomato herself!

-- Is a Library Access Services Aide here at JKM Library!
+- Is the Archivist and Public Services Librarian here at JKM Library!

 When you were a child, what did you want to be when you grew up?

 When I was very small, I wanted to a be a waitress in a pizza parlor, because I figured the waiters and waitresses could eat all the pizza they wanted—What could be better?
 As I got a little older, I was interested in being a children’s book illustrator and then later still a microbiologist.
 I saw the movie And the Band Played On in health class, and it made working as a scientist for the CDC look incredibly exciting.